Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why Is This Important?

-Approximately 700 women die each year in the United States as a result of pregnancy or delivery complications.
-The death of a woman during pregnancy, delivery, or after delivery is a tragedy for her family and for society as a whole (CDC).
+More than 1200 women died in the United States as a result of their pregnancy or delivery complications in 2021 (CDC).
+The death of a woman during pregnancy, delivery, or after delivery is a tragedy for her family and for society as a whole.
 Surveillance of maternal mortality identifies ways to improve one's health, health behaviors, and health care before, during, and after pregnancy.
 Surveillance also identifies gaps in the health care system, social services, health care access, and the quality of prenatal and postnatal care.

 Other Objectives